vendasta/marketplace-documentation/docs/Other/marketplace_webhooks.md

 The purchase webhook is called every time billing information about an account changes in regards to your product.
 The relevant changes are the **provisioned**, **change-edition**, and **de-provisioned** events, which are specified in the 'action' field.
 Note that the order_form section will be null if no order form is specified for your product.

+Details:

+- **webhook_id** _An identifier for the webhook describing its function._
+- **action** _A description of the action that triggered the webhook being sent._
+- **account** _A nested structure representing the business the product has been purchased for including identification, location, and contact information._
+- **order_form** _A collection of information added to an order form filled out while purchasing the product.
+Will be null if the product has no order form specified._
+- **partner_id** _A unique id specific to the partner selling to the business account._
+- **market_id** _An identifier indicating the area that a partner is marketing to.
+Usually used to specify different geographic regions._
+- **activation_id:** _Unique id specific to each instance of an activated product._
+- **order_form_submission_id** _A unique identifier specific to the order form that was filled out.
+Will be empty if there is no order form.
+- **vendor_order_id** _A unique identifier for the order the product was purchased in._
+- **custom_price** _A nested structure representing what is being spent on the product at activation.
+The structure contains values for currency, frequency of billing and the spending amount in cents._
+- **edition_id** _A unique identifier for the edition of the product being purchased.
+Will be empty if product does not have separate editions._
+- **app_id** _A unique identifier for the product._

 SAMPLE DECODED PAYLOAD - Provisioned:

 ```json